 GENERAL INFORMATION & PRICING

-Training customer’s horses including re-starting, re-homing and problem solving – $80 Per hour, within 20kms of Upper Orara, please make contact to arrange a quote for locations outside this area.
+Training customer’s horses including re-starting, re-homing and problem solving – $280 Per hour (incl.
+GST), within 20kms of Upper Orara, please make contact to arrange a quote for locations outside this area.

-Starting horses (Breaking)– from $1800 – 4 week program, horse remains located at client’s property.
+Starting horses (Breaking)– from $2900 (incl.
+GST) – 4 week program, horse remains located at client’s property.
+HWH Stables offers onsite training including full board for one (1) horse per 4 week program, price on application.

 Starting a horse, or Breaking-in, is approached with compassion for the horse, and begins from when the horse is first born.
 Traditionally a horse is broken in at around 2-3 years although in the racing industry it can be as young as 18 months.